actengage/nova-wizard/README.md

 # Laravel Nova Wizard

 Turn your long and complex resource forms into clean multi-step process.
 This package was designed to change as little about Nova as possible.
-It works by injecting
+Just implement the trait, define the steps and the plugin does the rest.

 ![Screenshot](./screenshot.gif?raw=true)